lucyking/wav_parse/README.md

 ### 4. Dependence
-Install these python 3rd libs if neceaasry.
+Install these python 3rd libs if necessary.
 ```
 import pylab as pl
 from scipy.io import wavfile